vietanhdev/via-gpt/README.md

-# VIA Voice - Voice interface for VIA
+# VIA GPT - Talk with VIA

 This project is still in early development.
 Features:

 - Wake word detection
 - Voice recognition
-- Voice control for VIA robots
+- Voice chat with ChatGPT

 ## I. Train your wake word detector